 Legal Release (2016) No. 33

-Establish a sound social credit system, accelerating the construction of a new form of market regulatory system with credit as its core, that is conducive to further promoting decentralization and transformation of government functions and to creating a fair and honest market environment.
+Establishing a sound social credit system and accelerating the construction of a new form of market regulatory system with credit as its core, is conducive to further promoting decentralization and transformation of government functions and to creating a fair and honest market environment.
 The following Opinions are hereby put forth so as to establish and improve systems for joint incentives for trustworthiness and joint disciplinary action for untrustworthiness, accelerating the establishment of social creditworthiness.

 (2) Basic Principles.